Manu10744/esp32-edge-energy-measurement/README.md

 ### Table of Contents
 #### Main components
-- `udp_client`: Contains the source code for the UDP client that can be used at the edge devices.
+- `esp32-measurement-node`: Contains the source code for the ESP32 powermeter that measures the power consumption and sends them to the edge devices via UDP communication.
-- `esp32_measurement_node`: Contains the source code for the ESP32 powermeter that measures the power consumption and sends them to the edge devices via UDP communication.
+- `udp_client`: Contains the source code for the UDP client that can be used at the edge devices in order to fetch power measurements from the ESP32 powermeter.
-- `prometheus-exporter`: Contains the resources for the prometheus exporter exposing the power consumption metrics.
+- `prometheus-power-exporter`: Contains the resources for the prometheus exporter exposing the power consumption metrics.
 - `protobuffers`: Contains the protocolbuffer messages that are used for data transmission between the individual components over the network.

 #### Test utils